ItzShittyPaper/KarateAudio/README.md

 You can download it for free for your linux (and windows soon!) system.
 Due to apple's own compiler and lack of mac machines in my house it will not be avalible (never ever) on mac systems.

+ps: legacy versions support osx, you can try them.

 # Dependencies
 To make my thing to work in 100% you need `mpv`, SDL2 + SDL2_mixer and `ogg123`